-The Academy Careers Strategy sets out how the Academy provides a fit for purpose careers programme which provides our students with the knowledge and inspiration to succeed in their chosen career paths.
+Bloxham School’s Career Strategy sets out how the school provides a fit for purpose careers programme which provides our students with the knowledge and inspiration to succeed in their chosen career paths.

 Bloxham School’s Careers programme is based on, and mapped against, ISI’s guidelines the CDI Framework for Careers, Enterprise and Employability (2018) and the DfE document “Careers Guidance and Inspiration in Schools” (January 2018).

 For more detailed information on our careers programme:

 The Careers programme is reviewed and updated on an annual basis.
 The next review will take place in November 2023.